-(2) The return must-

-- (a) be in the approved form; and - (b) for a gift received by the registered political party, state the following- - (i) the value of the gift; - (ii) the relevant particulars of the entity that gave the gift; - (iii) if the entity is not the source of the gift-the relevant particulars of the entity that is the source of the gift; and - (c) for a loan received by the registered political party, state the information required to be kept under section 272(3); and - (d) be given to the commission by the day, or the time, not more than 8 weeks after the end of the reporting period in which the gift or loan was received, prescribed by a regulation.

-(3) For subsection (1)-
+- (2) The return must- - (a) be in the approved form; and - (b) for a gift received by the registered political party, state the following- - (i) the value of the gift; - (ii) the relevant particulars of the entity that gave the gift; - (iii) if the entity is not the source of the gift-the relevant particulars of the entity that is the source of the gift; - (iv) whether or not the gift is a political donation; - (v) if the gift is a political donation made to or for the benefit of an electoral committee under section 203 established by the registered political party for an electoral district-the electoral district; and - (c) for a loan received by the registered political party, state- - (i) the information required to be kept under section 272(3); and - (ii) whether or not the loan is a political donation; and - (d) be given to the commission by the day, or the time, not more than 8 weeks after the end of the reporting period in which the gift or loan was received, prescribed by a regulation. - (3) For subsection (1)- - (a) 2 or more gifts made during a reporting period by the same entity to a particular registered political party are taken to be 1 gift; and - (b) 2 or more loans made during a reporting period by the same entity to a particular registered political party are taken to be 1 loan.

-- (a) 2 or more gifts made during a reporting period by the same entity to a particular registered political party are taken to be 1 gift; and - (b) 2 or more loans made during a reporting period by the same entity to a particular registered political party are taken to be 1 loan. - (4) Also, the agent of a registered political party must, within 8 weeks after the end of a reporting period, give the commission a return, in the approved form, stating- - (a) the total amount received by, or for, the party from all entities during the reporting period, including amounts received before the commencement; and - (b) the total amount paid by, or for, the party to all entities during the reporting period, including amounts paid before the commencement; and

-(c) the total outstanding amount, as at the end of the reporting period, of all debts incurred by, or for, the party to all entities, including debts incurred before the commencement.
+- (4) Also, the agent of a registered political party must, within 8 weeks after the end of a reporting period, give the commission a return, in the approved form, stating- - (a) the total amount received by, or for, the party from all entities during the reporting period, including amounts received before the commencement; and - (b) the total amount paid by, or for, the party to all entities during the reporting period, including amounts paid before the commencement; and - (c) the total outstanding amount, as at the end of the reporting period, of all debts incurred by, or for, the party to all entities, including debts incurred before the commencement.